binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 #### The `msg_type` Field

-This `Field` helps you determine which message data you're getting on `message` event of the websocket connection. for example your `onmessage` event handler for you websocket connection is `Javascript` would be:
+This `Field` helps you determine which `message` data you're getting on the message event of the websocket connection.
+For example, your `onmessage` event handler for your websocket connection in `Javascript` would be:

 ```js
 socket.onmessage = (event) => {